 This is when it comes time to consider the path less taken.
 The path of the true adventurer.
 One that makes you feel like your boat is your very own Spanish galleon.

 Why not build your own boat?
 There's no greater satisfaction in the world than knowing you have one of the best and most durable boats on the water —and that it was built by your own two hands.

 Now, where to start?
 This is the big question when you start to build anything.
 You automatically start envisioning a boat that can fly you to work, dive below the saltwater surface and even cook for you.
 Wouldn't that be nice!

 However, in the end, we have to be just a little realistic.
 Have no fear though, because we're here to help you by giving you guidance and information on the kits that make building DIY pontoon boats much easier.

 So, first things first.
 Ask yourself a few questions.
 What do you want your boat to do?
-Do you like to anchor out and relax or spend the day cruising around the lake?
+Do you like to anchor out and relax on deck or spend the day cruising around the lake?
 Who are you, and what does your new best friend need to be able to accomplish in order to be useful in your life?

 A boat is like any other project: If you don't start with a solid end goal in mind, you could end up many places you don't want to be.
 Trust me, I've been all over the world with a couple of beers and no plan, and this is no way to build a boat.

 You're liable to end up in Southeast Asia in places that aren't suitable to discuss in this article.
 I'm still recovering from those days.